 Please describe how the LEA will ensure that the interventions it implements, including but not limited to the interventions under section 2001(e)(1) of the ARP Act to address the academic impact of lost instructional time, will respond to the academic, social, emotional, and mental health needs of all students, and particularly those students disproportionately impacted by the COVID-19 pandemic, including students from low-income families, students of color, English learners, children with disabilities, students experiencing homelessness, children and youth in foster care, and migratory students.
 In your response, please include a description of interventions and strategies that are aligned to the LEA’s data (disaggregated by subgroup), and describe how the LEA will measure the effectiveness of the selected interventions.

 Brevard Public Schools’ students realized substantial challenges as a result of COVID-19 and the affiliated impact to the economy, to relationships, and to the learning environment.
-Impacts included academic loss, social-emotional challenges, behavioral difficulties, and the lack of continuity from an unstable workforce.
+Impacts include academic loss, social-emotional challenges, behavioral difficulties, and the lack of continuity from an unstable workforce.
 BPS carefully monitored all available data to include performance and behavior data, survey data, and information from community outreach to develop a plan to meet the needs of our diverse array of learners.
 Consistent priorities emerged as research teams analyzed the information alongside state and federally identified best practices.
 Teachers, staff, students, and families all identified significant stress from the pandemic and reported residual impacts of that stress.
 Mental health and social emotional well-being were consistently cited along with the need for more flexible learning opportunities and increased 1:1 support for students.
 All stakeholders identified the positive attributes of extra and co-curricular opportunities and the importance of social interaction to cognition and social development.
 Financial difficulties resulting from disrupted employment and the current rising costs were frequently identified as a barrier to student engagement.
 Families also continue to experience challenges in access to a high-quality workforce with unfilled vacancies in the classroom, cafeteria, custodial services, and transportation.